Chinese softshell turtle: Relations with humans

 The Chinese softshell turtle is the most commonly raised species in China's turtle farms.
 According to the data obtained from 684 Chinese turtle farms, they sold over 91 million turtles of this species every year; considering that these farms represented less than half of the 1,499 registered turtle farms in China, the nationwide total could be over twice as high.
-These turtles are considered a delicacy in many parts of Asia.
+The Chinese softshell turtle is considered a delicacy in many parts of Asia.
 Turtle soup is made from this species.
-In Japan, they may be stewed with hōtō noodles and served as a winter delicacy.
+In Japan, it may be stewed with hōtō noodles and served as a winter delicacy.
 Many Koreans, even today, generally have a taboo against eating turtles which has origins in native Korean shamanism.

-These turtles can be injured if they are dropped or hit, and are susceptible to shell fungus.
-Within Europe, the turtle is a popular pet, particularly in countries such as Italy and the Czech Republic.
+P. sinensis can be injured if it is dropped or hit, and is susceptible to shell fungus.
 Captives of this species will eat canned and fresh fish, canned dog food, raw beef, mice, frogs, and chicken.
-However, in captivity they do not usually eat turtle feed.
-They can deliver a painful bite if provoked, but will usually let go after a while.
+However, in captivity it does not usually eat turtle feed.
+It can deliver a painful bite if provoked, but will usually let go after a while.

+Cultural depictions

+In a 2018 interview with Le Monde, Nintendo character designer Yōichi Kotabe stated that the Chinese softshell turtle inspired the design for Bowser, the main antagonist of the Mario franchise.
+Kotabe chose the species because of its aggressive nature.